righettod/toolbox-codescan/README.md

 ### Script 'scan_semgrep.sh'

-Script to scan the current folder using a set of SEMGREP rules
+Script to scan the current folder using a set of SEMGREP rules.

 💻 Usage & Example: